History of Paige Bueckers in Timeline

 On January 17, 2024, Paige Bueckers posted a season-high 32 points and seven rebounds in an 83–59 win over Seton Hall.

-On February 16, 2024, Paige Bueckers announced that she would return to UConn for the 2024–25 season, despite being projected as a top-three pick in the 2024 WNBA draft.
+On February 16, 2024, Paige Bueckers announced that she would return to UConn for the 2024–25 season, despite projections of being a top-three pick in the 2024 WNBA draft.

-November 7, 2024: Season Opener Win Against Boston University
+November 7, 2024: Season Opener Win Over Boston University

 On November 7, 2024, Paige Bueckers opened her senior season with 13 points, seven assists, and five steals in an 86–32 win over Boston University.